 Never lose a pan at a pot luck dinner again.
 This was a big hit among friends and family last Christmas.
 I gave everyone 9x13 inch baking pans that had their name etched into the bottom of the pan.

 First, find a font on the computer that you like.
 Print it out almost as large as the full bottom of the glass pan.
 Thicker letters look great.
 When you print it, print it backwards, like you would for an iron-on transfer.
 Take a piece of contact paper, smooth it on to the outside bottom of the pan, tape the font paper over the contact paper.
 Use an X-acto knife to cut out the letters of the font.
 Make sure you press hard enough to cut through the paper and the contact paper under it.
 Then, pick out the contact paper letters.
-You will be left with a perfect stencil on the bottom of your pan.
-Remove the extra paper.
-Use glass etching acid (available for under $5 at any hobby store).
-Paint it on, let it sit for 4 minutes, and wash it off.

 It's easy to give store-bought bottles a "homemade touch" by etching them with a special message or design, then filling them with something your recipient will love.